ACCESS-NRI/build-ci/README.md

-A central repository for reusable CI compilation testing containers and pipelines used across ACCESS-NRI supported projects.
+A central repository for reusable CI compilation testing workflows and containers used across ACCESS-NRI supported projects.

 This repository is also responsible for building Docker images used for CI compilation testing.